What is sterilization?

 Sterilization procedures for women are called tubal sterilization.
 Tubal sterilization involves closing off the fallopian tubes.
 Tubal sterilization prevents the egg from moving down the fallopian tube to the uterus and prevents the sperm from reaching the egg.

-Does tubal sterilization protect against sexually transmitted diseases?
+Does tubal sterilization protect against sexually transmitted infections?

-Sterilization does not protect against sexually transmitted diseases, including human immunodeficiency virus (HIV) (see the FAQ How to Prevent Sexually Transmitted Infections (STIs)).
+Sterilization does not protect against sexually transmitted infections, including human immunodeficiency virus (HIV) (see FAQ009 How to Prevent Sexually Transmitted Infections).

 What is hysteroscopic sterilization?